It's official, Forbes magazine has rated Mumbai as the seventh dirtiest city in the world!!

 Dangerous animals and insects: Marks: 3/10

-The city is infested with stray dogs and insects that spread di
+The city is infested with stray dogs and insects that spread diseases and are dangerous.

 (Actually there are fewer dogs now than when we arrived.
 There is a sterilization program in action.
 As for the mozzies, Yardaf was a victim of Malaria late in 2007)